PHSC Men's Baseball Program History

 Assistant Coach

 In two full seasons with the University of West Alabama, Lyman played in 74 games while hitting .362, with 20 doubles, 3 triples, 7 home runs and drove in 63 runs.
-He also stole 18 bases and scored 69 runs.
-In 2021, he was named a Second Team All-Gulf South Conference Outfielder.
+Lyman also stole 18 bases and scored 69 runs.
+In 2021, Lyman was named a Second Team All-Gulf South Conference Outfielder.
 In 2022, Lyman was named a First Team All-Gulf South Conference Outfielder as well as ABCA/Rawlings All-South Region Second Team.

 Assistant Coach